bantolov/RhetosWorkshop/Day1/day1.md

 For this demo application, create a bookstore management application (named “Bookstore”), roughly described below.

-1. Follow the steps from <https://github.com/Rhetos/Rhetos/wiki/Create-your-first-Rhetos-application>.
+1. Follow the steps from <https://github.com/Rhetos/Rhetos/wiki/Creating-new-WCF-Rhetos-application-application>.
    This includes "Prerequisites" and "Development environment setup".
-   * You can **skip** the chapter "A more complex build process example" for now.
+   * You can **skip** the chapters "A more complex project structure" and "Read next".
-   * Make sure to execute all the tests from "Test and review" chapter.
+   * Make sure to execute all the tests from "Test and review the application" chapter.

 ## Rhetos DSL syntax